 Please plan to arrive on campus on the scheduled day (not earlier or later).
+During Christmas and semester breaks, all buildings (dorms, etc.) will be closed at 2:30 PM on the day the break begins and will reopen at noon on the day the break ends.
+Supper will not be available on the day the break ends.
+You are expected to make arrangements to be off campus during these breaks.
+Students are also encouraged to go home or to a friend's house during Thanksgiving and Easter weekends.
+However, unlike semester and Christmas breaks, buildings are not closed on these weekends.
 Each break ends at 10:30 PM on the last scheduled day.
-Students are encouraged to go home or to a friend's house for Thanksgiving and Easter weekends.
-Any extensions on breaks must be discussed with and approved by Student Life and the Academic Adviser.
+Any extensions on breaks must be discussed with and approved by your Dean and the Dean of Education.